 The Bottom Line

 An investment advisor can offer specialized knowledge and skills when it comes to managing your investments.
 They can guide you in choosing securities to fit with your short- and long-term investment goals.
 Whether you choose to work with an investment advisor over another type of financial professional ultimately depends on your needs, whether you’d prefer to work with a fiduciary and how much you’re comfortable paying to receive professional investment help.

 Financial Advisor Tips

 - Consider having friends and family ecommend an advisor, or find someone with an online screening tool.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, start now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When vetting any type of financial advisor, be sure to ask the right questions.
 Hone in on the fees an advisor charges, what type of services they provide, which professional designations they may hold, how many years of experience they have and what type of clients they typically work with.
 It’s also helpful to use tools like FINRA’s Broker Check to take a closer look at an advisor’s professional background.

 - Pay particular attention to fees so you know exactly what an advisor charges in exchange for services.
 Paying a fee that’s equivalent to a percentage of assets under management could be more expensive than paying a flat fee, for instance, if you’re a higher net worth investor.
 On the other hand, if you’re just starting, then a percentage basis may be more affordable.

 Photo credit: ©iStock.com/Jacob Wackerhausen, ©iStock.com/Blackzheep, ©iStock.com/Szepy